Making a living from curiosity.

 Michelle Souliere is an artist/illustrator, and is the editor of the Strange Maine Gazette and its companion blog, which she founded in 2005.
 In 2010 she wrote and illustrated her first book, Strange Maine: True Tales from the Pine Tree State.
 She is a graduate of the Maine College of Art.

-In the past, she has enjoyed working at Portland Public Library and other local public service establishments, and volunteering at the Maine Historical Society.
-She is a former longtime resident of the West End and Parkside neighborhoods, and once even lived on the East End (which she liked very, very much).
-She is in temporary exile in South Portland, and looks forward to returning to the peninsula.
+In the past, she has enjoyed working at Portland Public Library and volunteering at the Maine Historical Society.
+She is a longtime resident of the West End and Parkside neighborhoods.
+She currently lives in an all-artist building in Parkside, thanks to a great program run by the City of Portland.

 She has a deep love for Portland, and Maine in general, and has a hard time imagining herself living anywhere else.
 Both city and state provide her with an inspiring backdrop and foundation on which to build her creative work.